 Obviously, a Quentin Tarantino flick.
 Does a fabulous job making this feel real & gritty with the editing, camera angles, pans, "flashbacks", and so on.
 He is truly an artist & one of the best nonetheless.
 It is not "over the top", as some of these gangster-type films can seem to be.
-And I say "gangster", but it is hard to throw it in a category like that.
-It is in its' own for sure.

 Can anyone say awesome cast?: